Block withholding resilience: Mining model and notations

-The counting processes $N (t)$ and $N' (t)$ are Poisson processes of parameters $\alpha$ and $\alpha'$ (see \cite{GPM17}).
+The counting processes $N (t)$ and $N' (t)$ are Poisson processes of parameters $\alpha$ and $\alpha'$ with respect to filtration $(\mathcal{F}_t)$ \cite{GPM17}.
 Let $h$ (resp. $h'$) be the number of hashes per second computed by the honest miners (resp. attacker).
 This is the absolute hash power of the honest miners (resp. attacker).
-The mining difficulty $\Delta$ represents the number of hashes that one has to compute on average before finding a proof of work.
-It is related to the average time taken to discover a block.
-We have $h \cdot \mathbb{E} [\mathbf{T}] = h' \cdot \mathbb{E} [\mathbf{T}'] = \Delta$.
-It follows that